 More importantly, it carries the best personality traits of its bipolar purebred parents.
 On one hand, the cute and cuddly disposition of the Cocker Spaniel.
 On the other hand, you also get the independent and protective nature of the Chinese Shar-Pei.

-How about a close look at mini hippo’s parentage?
+How about a close look at the heritage of the mini hippo dog?

 This is a type of pooch that likes to play, exercise, and loves hugging all the attention.
-After all, it was originally bred for retrieving and bird flushing.
+After all, the cocker spaniel was originally bred for retrieving and bird flushing.

 The Cocker Spaniel has adorable floppy ears that I consider its most prominent physical feature.
 But you may beg to differ if you love its long, silky coat on its ears, legs, chest, and underside.

 Surprisingly, this pup is an average shedder.
-Owners only have to groom their coat once a week and book an appointment with a professional trimmer as needed.
+Cocker spaniel owners only have to groom their coat once a week and book an appointment with a professional trimmer as needed.

-Living with this beautiful pooch is great for owners who love to shower their pets with attention.
+Living with this beautiful pooch is great for dog lovers ready to shower their pets with attention.
 The cocker spaniel can be very gentle and affectionate.

-Consequently, it’s easy-going with people and other dogs, which makes a questionable watchdog choice.
+Consequently, cocker spaniels are easy-going with people and other dogs, which makes a questionable watchdog choice.

 As the name implies, the Chinese Shar-Pei is indigenous to China.
 Its ancestors date far back to 200BC when lookalike statues of the Shar-Pei were found from the Han dynasty.

-The Shar-Pei was initially bred as a fierce hunter and protector, especially for the high-class citizens.
-In later years, they were bred for fighting.
-Astonishingly, this stout and fearless dog makes an excellent family companion, as long as you train him with a firm hand.
+The Shar-Pei was initially bred as a fierce hunter and protector guard dog, especially for the high-class citizens.
+In later years, the Shar-Peis were bred for fighting.
+Astonishingly, this stout and fearless dog makes an excellent family dog companion, as long as you train him with a firm hand.

 The Designer Mini Hippo Dog Breed